If you’re an entrepreneur starting out on LinkedIn, do these 4 things

 THAT is your fuel.

-Yes… I’m encouraging LURKING.
+Yes… I’m encouraging lurking.

 I lurked for YEARS.

-Dipping my toe in posting every once in a while when I felt a superhuman surge of dopamine and an almost heroic level of motivation.
+Dipping my toe in by posting every once in a while when I felt a superhuman surge of dopamine and an almost heroic level of motivation.

 But mostly, I just hung out to see what other people said, how they posted, what I liked, what I didn’t like.